-Energinet selects DK1 and DK2 bids from the Nordic regulation power market's merit order list according to pay-as-bid.
+Energinet selects DK1 bids from the Nordic regulation power market's merit order list according to pay-as-bid.
 The bids selected for countertrade from the merit order list are all bids not used in the balancing in the Nordics.

-Energinet has the opportunity to purchase downward regulation capacity each morning and afternoon, and the market participants who win the capacity in the auction are obliged to submit downward regulation bids in specific hours.
-Today, this option is usually not applied as enough bids are expected to be available in the merit order list on a voluntary basis.
+Energinet has the opportunity to purchase downward regulation capacity each morning and afternoon, and the market participants who win the capacity in the auction are obliged to submit downward regulation bids in specific hours, this model is described in section 11.
+In this further description, a model without purchased capacity is described.